 Kirk B.R.
 Woller

-Set in 1944 France, an American Intelligence Squad locates a German Platoon wishing to surrender rather than die in Germany's final war offensive.
-The two groups of men, isolated from the war at present, put aside their differences and spend Christmas together before the surrender plan turns bad and both sides are forced to fight the other.
+Set in 1944 France, in the Ardennes forest region, an American Intelligence Squad locates a German platoon wishing to surrender rather than die in Germany's final war offensive.
+The two groups of men, isolated from the war at present, put aside their differences and share a Christmas celebration.
+The surrender plan includes a mock battle that turns bad when one of the soldiers is unaware of the surrender plan.
 Written by

 Anthony Hughes <email@example.com>